kevlar-kt/kevlar/docs/index.md

 ## Additions & Alternatives
-Kevlar resembles what may look like a in-house protection system.
+Kevlar resembles what may look like an in-house protection system.
 It is open source, flexible and complete.

-For stricter scenarios where a higher fidelity and accuracy is required, you should be using something more specific (and radically different).
+For stricter scenarios where higher fidelity and accuracy are required, you should be using something more specific (and radically different).

 - [SafetyNet](https://developer.android.com/training/safetynet) from Google;
 - [AppCheck](https://firebase.google.com/products/app-check) from Firebase;
 - [ProGuard](https://www.guardsquare.com/proguard) and [DexGuard](https://www.guardsquare.com/dexguard) from GuardSquare.

 ## License
 This project is licensed under the Apache License, Version 2.0.
-Please refer to the `LICENSE.md` file inside the github repository for the full text.
+Please refer to the `LICENSE.md` file inside the Github repository for the full text.